 Moon Knight is the first Marvel hero to have their own Disney+ series before being introduced on film, did you ever feel any pressure of leading the first team to take on that challenge?

 Mohamed Diab: You get nervous because you’re introducing something that doesn’t yet have a cult following.
 But at the same time, it was such an exciting thing to be able to create every single aspect.
 Every character whether it’s Moon Knight, Mr. Knight, or Scarlet Scarab, they are something that we invented together.
 Even if I don’t continue with it myself, I think the characters will.
 Looking at them is going to be like looking at my kids.
-So it was exciting that we weren’t connected to anything and that it was a blank canvas that we could do whatever we wanted with.
+So it was exciting that we weren’t connected to anything and that it was a blank canvas where we could do whatever we wanted.

 You famously said that your initial pitch to Marvel consisted of 200 pages.
 Could you elaborate on that?

 Mohamed Diab: Well, that pitch, it was me and Sarah.
-Our agents sent us the project and we liked it, so we read the comic books and then for two weeks, we didn’t do anything but think about the show.
+Our agents sent us the project and we liked it, so we read the original comic books and then for two weeks, we didn’t do anything but think about the show.
 The pitch covered every single thing, starting with why I was the best person to direct and my previous work as well as the tone of the show.
-Then it went on to how Egypt was portrayed in Hollywood and how Egypt actually looks.
+Then it went on to how Egypt was portrayed in Hollywood’s history and how Egypt actually looks.
 We also allocated a lot of locations in the script to real beautiful locations in Egypt.

 We read the scripts and we loved them, but there were a lot of things that we felt we could add.
 For example, the love triangle wasn’t there or how to develop the villain.
 Arthur Harrow wasn’t a false prophet or cult leader yet.
 Another thing we added was the music, the beautiful songs that people loved around the world, Sarah was picking them that early on.
 We explored how we would edit.
 I don’t like a lot of cuts, I like to stay with the characters.
 We covered everything.
 So what usually a director would reach after six months of work on a pitch, we tried to reach within two weeks.
 It was an easy process in a way because we felt connected to the story and that pitch really became the show.